vkarpov15/generators-book/content/intro.md

 generators and other features defined in the ES2015 specification.
 The **only** dependency is Node.js >= 4.0.0 and npm.
-In particular, this ebook will **not** use webpack, react, babel, gulp, grunt, TypeScript, CoffeeScript, AngularJS, Dart, or any other framework, preprocessor, or hype train.
+In particular, this ebook will **not** use webpack, react, babel, gulp, grunt, TypeScript, CoffeeScript, AngularJS, Dart, or any other build system, preprocessor, or hype train.
 * The co module and asynchronous coroutines.
 To better understand how generators work in an asynchronous language like JavaScript, you'll write your own